 The internal audit function is outsourced to BDO LLP.
 BDO LLP adopts the Standards for the Professional

 Practice of Internal Auditing set by the Institute of Internal Auditors.

-The internal auditors report directly to the chairman of the Audit and Risk Committee and administratively
+The internal auditors report directly to the Chairman of the ARC and administratively to the CEO.
+The internal

 control weaknesses identified.